slonigiraf/whitepaper/slonigiraf/ENG.md

 ### We target 2 billion people in the world

 To estimate the world population of students who will use our educational model, let's assume that only the 7-21 years old strata will use it.
 The percent of individuals **between the ages of 7 and 21** can be approximated by the [percent of individuals](https://www.theglobaleconomy.com/rankings/percent_children/) between the ages of 0 and 14.
 To calculate the target audience per country, we will multiply the [population size](https://population.un.org/wpp/Download/Standard/MostUsed/) as of January 1st, 2021 by the percentage of individuals between the ages of 7 and 21 and divide by 100%.
-The resulting data is shown in Table 1.
+The resulting data is shown in Table 2.
 As you can see, India has the largest target audience of 361 million people, and the total world target audience is 2 billion people.

+*Table 2.
+Target audience (7-21 years old people).
+The value of 7-21 strata percent for the rest world was calculated as an average for the countries from the list above.*

 |             | Total Population | 7-21 years old, % | 7-21 years old |
 | ----------- | ------------- | ------ | ------------- |